uditgaurav/fine-tune/README.md

 - Provide the prompts and completions in CSV format in [prompts_and_completions.csv](./prompts_and_completions.csv) file.

-__Evaluate the fine-tuned model:__ Once the fine-tuning is complete, you can evaluate the performance of the fine-tuned model on your evaluation dataset using the provided evaluation scripts.
+__Evaluate the fine-tuned model:__
+- Once the fine-tuning is complete, you can evaluate the performance of the fine-tuned model on your evaluation dataset using the provided evaluation scripts.
 You can compare the results with the pre-trained model to assess the improvement in performance.

+- The sample output is stored in [fine_tuned_data.txt](./fine_tuned_data.txt) file.

 ### Contributing